 - Add in wet ingredients

-Add buttermilk, melted butter, eggs, and vanilla.
-Stir until just incorporated.
+Combine buttermilk, melted butter, eggs, and vanilla in a separate bowl.
+Stir wet ingredients into dry ingredients until just incorporated.
 Batter will be lumpy!

 - Preheat a nonstick skillet